wmwolf/py_mesa_reader/README.md

     pip install .

-to  install package on your system.
+to install the package on your system.

 ## Uninstallation
 Uninstall by executing